benhook1013/space-game/DESIGN.md

 - It wraps `SpaceGame` in a `GameWidget`, ensures the PWA manifest loads and
 - preloads assets through `Assets.load()` before play.
-- It initialises `StorageService`, `AudioService` and `SettingsService`, applies light or dark `ColorScheme`s, and attaches global text scaling via `GameText.attachTextScale`.
+- It initialises `StorageService`, `AudioService` and `SettingsService`, applies a static dark `ColorScheme`, and attaches global text scaling via `GameText.attachTextScale`.
 - An app lifecycle observer pauses the engine and audio when the window loses focus.